What does a

 2021

-Project Good Life launches at COP26, including the premiere of our Good Life Documentary
+Project Good Life launches at COP26, including the premiere of our Good Life documentary.

 “Ads for the Future” are unveiled at COP26 in collaboration with top UK agencies IRIS, McCann Manchester and Gravity Road.